bella-mir/bella-mir/README.md

 ### :woman_technologist: About Me :

-- 💻: I’m actively developing skills in frontend and backend to be able to build fully functional web applications
+- 💻: I actively develop new skills in frontend and backend to be able to build fully functional web applications

-- 🤓: Currently studying at Practicum’s Software Engineer Bootcamp by Yandex (10th month out of 10)
+- 🤓: I've finished Practicum’s Software Engineering Bootcamp by Yandex (October 2022)

 - 🌐: GIS and Urban Data analyst